The Army’s latest night-vision tech looks like something out of a video game

 The Army’s latest goggles include an outline mode, which creates glowing white outlines.
 There’s an augmented reality overlay that can display navigation instructions and maps.
 The goggles can also connect wirelessly to others in the platoon, so if a soldier spots something, they can mark that object in cyberspace and have it show up on other people’s binoculars.

-The upgrade was also built with an adjustable intensity tool to work during daylight hours, where previous generations couldn't.
+The upgrade was built with an adjustable intensity tool that works in the daylight, where previous generations couldn’t.

-"With a lot of the older models, if a flashbang went off, or if there was a bright light, you would be almost blind because the binoculars were taking in all that light," Mathews said.
-"These have the ability to adjust so you can use these during the day at dusk."
+“With a lot of the older models, if a flash bang went off, or if there was a bright light, you would be almost blind because the binoculars were taking in all that light,” Mathews said.
+“These have the ability to adjust, so you can use these during the day at dusk.”

-And it's not just the army suiting up with next-level night vision systems.
-The U.S. marines also recruited Elbit to replace its existing night vision tech with a pair of binoculars for greater depth perception.
-The project kicked off in 2019 to replace the military branches' old monocular system with updated binoculars.
+And it’s not just the Army suiting up with next-level night-vision systems.
+The Marines also recruited Elbit to replace its night-vision tech with a pair of binoculars for greater depth perception.
+The project began in 2019 to replace the military branches’ old monocular system with updated binoculars.

-The monocular goggles meant soldiers could only see nighttime imagery through one eye.
-And in April, the Marines announced that Elbit would upgrade its night vision goggles through 2022.
-Part of that deal includes a helmet clip-on that detects infrared energy (heat) and enables soldiers to see thermal images.
+The monocular goggles meant troops could see only nighttime imagery through one eye.
+And in April, the Marines announced that Elbit would upgrade its night-vision goggles through 2022.
+Part of that deal includes a helmet clip-on that detects infrared energy and enables troops to see thermal images.

-The army's version has the heat imaging system built-in, and it takes objects giving off heat and outlines them in orange, which makes enemies in the field easier to spot, soldiers say.
+The Army’s version has the heat-imaging system built in, and it outlines objects giving off heat in orange, making enemies in the field easier to spot, soldiers say.

-The army is deploying them on a rolling basis.
+The Army is deploying the goggles on a rolling basis.

-“It’s a new piece of tech, and we want to make sure everyone has time to get properly trained" on how each of the modes work, says Gaughan, an infantry soldier who leads a battalion in Washington state.
+“It’s a new piece of tech, and we want to make sure everyone has time to get properly trained” on how each of the modes work, said Gaughan, an infantry soldier who leads a battalion in Washington state.
 “It’s an ongoing process to get people properly trained rather than just handing them all out.”

-If you’re a serious outdoorsman, hunter or survivalist, the goggles can be yours.
-Elbit supplies them to Pennsylvania-based Night Vision Devices Inc., a reseller offering the latest pair online for about $7,500 plus additional costs for batteries and accessories.
-The firm’s monoculars start at around $2,400.
+Outdoor enthusiasts, hunters and survivalists can buy Elbit’s goggles, too.
+The company supplies them to California-based US Night Vision, a corporation offering the goggles online for $11,800.
+Elbit also sells its tech to Pennsylvania-based Night Vision Devices, a reseller carrying binoculars with Elbit’s night vision system online for about $7,500 plus additional costs for batteries and accessories.